How to backup Azure SQL database

 Create Database TSINFODB

-You can able to see the database has been created successfully
+You can see the database has been created successfully

 Back up database